Best Firefighter Station Boots

 Comfort

-The last thing you want as a firefighter is aching feet; this is because the job entails a lot of standing and running to respond to fire emergencies.
+The last thing you want as a firefighter is aching feet because the job entails a lot of standing and running to respond to fire emergencies.
 Here’s the thing; when buying firefighter station boots, ensure that you pick ones with insoles that are well cushioned to offer cloud-like comfort to absorb impact from hard station surfaces.

 Another thing you should consider is choosing boots that match your gait type.
-If you have flat feet and your feet roll inward while you walk you should look out for boots with a slight heel and insoles that are contoured to match the natural arch of the foot.
+If you have flat feet and your feet roll inward while you walk, you should look for boots with a slight heel and insoles that are contoured to match the foot’s natural arch.
 This will prevent ankle pains, backaches, and even fatigue after a long day at the station.

-When it comes to sizing, ensure that the boots you choose offer a snug fit but with extra room at the toe area.
-The trick is to try out shoes in the afternoon rather than in the morning; this is because your feet tend to swell up as the day goes so this will tell you how big you need to go.
+Regarding sizing, ensure that the boots you choose offer a snug fit but extra room at the toe area.
+The trick is to try out shoes in the afternoon rather than in the morning because your feet tend to swell up as the day goes so this will tell you how big you need to go.

-If you choose boots that are too small, they will end up rubbing against your skin and cause bunions and blisters.
+If you choose too small boots, they will end up rubbing against your skin and cause bunions and blisters.

 Safety Features